No matter what your size and shape, we can give you the look you've always wanted.

-Breast augmentation, also referred to as breast enlargement, is an aesthetic treatment that utilises breast implants to increase the volume and improve the contour of the breasts.
-In addition to these enhancements, breast augmentation can also correct noticeable breast asymmetry, as well as enhance one’s overall body proportions.
+Breast Enlargement, also referred to as breast enlargement, is an aesthetic treatment that utilises breast implants to increase the volume and improve the contour of the breasts.
+In addition to these enhancements, Breast Enlargement can also correct noticeable breast asymmetry, as well as enhance one’s overall body proportions.
 Breast enlargement is one of the most commonly performed plastic surgery procedures in Australia, and the end result can improve your self-image and confidence.

 In recent years, there has been much advancement in breast enlargement surgery.
 Procedures are easier than ever, achieving wonderful results with minimal scarring and reduced downtime.

 Attaining an optimal Breast Enlargement outcome requires an individualised approach that takes into account each patient’s specific needs and cosmetic goals—there is not a universal technique that is ideal for all women.
 After carefully listening to your concerns and desires, our experienced plastic surgeons will guide you through the implant selection process and formulate a personalised surgical plan that can create the look you are envisioning.
 With this customised approach to augmentation, you can expect to achieve improved breast shape and fullness with beautiful, natural-looking results.

 Breast enlargement (“augmentation”) enhances the size and shape of your breasts, using breast implants, making your breasts larger and fuller.
 Benefits for you may include: